 Many of the questions provide you with a choice of answers.
 First, read the question and if the answer is one of the responses then shade the bubble beside the answer with the 2B pencil provided.
 Shade the whole bubble.
 Anything outside the bubble will NOT be read by the scanner.
-If none of the options are given by the respondent then shade the bubble beside "Other" and write in the response on the line provided.
-To shade the bubble you should completely fill the circle or square, and not place a tick or other such mark through it (see the following examples).
+If none of the options are given by the respondent, then shade the bubble beside "Other" and write in the response in the space provided.

+To shade the bubble you should completely fill the circle, and not place a tick or other such mark through it (see below).